chubes4/post-to-instagram/readme.txt

 == Usage ==
 1. In the post editor, open the "Post to Instagram" sidebar.
 2. If not configured, enter your Instagram App ID/Secret and connect.
-3. Click "Select Images for Instagram" to open the media modal.
+3. Click "Select Images for Instagram" to open the image selection modal.
 4. Choose up to 10 images from your post content or featured image.
 5. Drag and drop to reorder images as desired.
-6. (Planned) Add a caption and choose to post now or schedule.
+6. Crop images to the required aspect ratio.
+7. Add a caption.
-7. Click "Post Now" to publish to Instagram (coming soon).
+8. Click "Post Now" to publish to Instagram.

 == Requirements ==
 * WordPress 5.0 or higher